rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 **Distributed Tasks**

-A Distributed Task is a task that ends up executing more than once (concurrently) and returns a result that is a reduced operation of all the different executions.
-This type of task is used as the implementation of the Map-Reduce Pattern provided by GigaSpaces.
+A `Distributed Task` is a task that ends up executing more than once (concurrently) and returns a result that is a reduced operation of all the different executions.
+This type of task is used as the implementation of the Map-Reduce Pattern provided by XAP.
 For this demo, it will be used to read all inactive timesSeries objects for a given airline which occurred after the provided interval.
-Each partition will combine the resultant timeSeries’ into a TreeMap and return the reduction to the remote client for aggregation.
+Each partition will combine the resultant timeSeries’ into a `TreeMap` and return the reduction to the remote client for aggregation.

 {%highlight java%}